Methodology — How InflowScan Tracks Crypto ETF Flows

 4. Daily coverage — how we know the day is in

-Every trading day, the platform writes a row to daily_coverage tracking which issuers have reported for that date and which are still outstanding.
-Coverage rolls up to a single boolean: is_complete = true when every active fund's row has landed.
+We track per-issuer reporting completeness for each trading day — which issuers have reported for that date and which are still outstanding.
+A day is only treated as settled once every active fund has reported.
 Until then the day is partial, and the dashboard treats it accordingly.

 The aggregation rule

 We do not compute 7-day, 30-day, or AUM-style aggregates over a window that contains any partial-coverage day.
-If the rolling window would otherwise sweep up an in-progress day, the aggregate either trails back to the last is_complete = true day (preferred) or surfaces as --.
-The rule is one-directional: it is fine to display today's per-fund partial values with a date stamp; it is not fine to roll those values into a “7-day total” that pretends to be settled.
+Rolling aggregates compute only over fully-reported days: if the window would otherwise sweep up an in-progress day, the aggregate either trails back to the last fully-settled day (preferred) or surfaces as --.
+The rule is one-directional — it is fine to display today's per-fund partial values with a date stamp; it is not fine to roll those values into a “7-day total” that pretends to be settled.

 5. Brief cadence — eight types, eight slots

 InflowScan Staff publishes briefs on a weekly cadence built around when ETF flow data actually lands and when institutional readers want it.
 Each slot serves a distinct editorial purpose — we don't run the same recap three times a day with different timestamps.
-All times are America/New_York wall-clock; the cron account runs in ET so DST shifts apply automatically.
+All times are Eastern.

 BriefWhenDaysWhat it leads with